rswilkens/aclpub2-Tutorial/README.md

 In addition, for the handbook, a file `program.yml` should be created [Jump to Handbook generation instructions](#Handbook-generation-instructions).

+## Expected output (to be sent to ACL Anthology)
+The generated proceedings should be sent to the ACL Anthology as a `.zip` file containing a repository named with the conference/workshop acronym.
+Such repository should contain:
+1. A repository named INPUT containing all the input files (`.yml`)
+2. A repository named WATERMARKED containing all the pdfs of the watermarked camera ready papers
+3. A repository named PROCEEDINGS containing the pdf with the conference/workshop proceedings

+Before submitting the final proceedings, please carefully check the generated pdf with the ACLPUBCHECK tool, a Python tool that automatically detects author formatting errors, margin violations as well as many other common formatting errors in papers that are using the LaTeX sty file associated with ACL venues.
+The tool and instructions to use it can be found [here](https://github.com/acl-org/aclpubcheck).

 ## Manually editing yml input files
 Below you can find instructions (and examples) on how you should edit the `.yml` files with information on your conference/workshop.